 - Executive director of digital health & area manager

-- Clinical strategy leadership (clinical strategy specialist)
+- Clinical strategy leadership (clinical strategy specialist or analyst)

 - Content creator